 Another key component of setting up a comfortable routine is figuring out some go-to routes.
 Do you live near any parks with trails and tree cover for shade?
-Is your neighborhood pretty low-traffic and safe for running on the roads or sidewalks?
+Is your neighbourhood pretty low-traffic and safe for running on the roads or pavements?
 Nailing down a few options you can rotate between is helpful to avoid monotony.

 Take steps to avoid injury

 Any runner who is starting from zero should start with a run-walk plan and work their way up to running a non-stop 5K race before pursuing longer distance goals.
 The key, however, is consistency.
 You don't want to pile on too much too soon and risk getting injured.
 Being inconsistent in your training and then trying to ramp up the mileage is a recipe for disaster as well.